Matt-Cowen/MentalHealthSpace/README.md

 Positive Affirmations: Use Bootstrap’s text utilities to include a section with uplifting quotes or messages to encourage users.<br>

-## UX

-The site is presented in a minimalist but effective way, providing access all the resources the user might wish to have access to, with a light emphasis on crisis care.
-The site simply and clearly covers many facets of mental health, and directs the user to appropriate resources in a quick and easy manner, all with a calming lavendar and green colour scheme.

 #### User Stories